 What are some examples of workplace defamation?

 Defamation in the employment area frequently often surrounds a termination.
 For example, an employer may defame an employee when attempting to justify an illegal termination.
-An employer may also disparage an employee when contacted by a future employer for a reference check.
+An employer can also disparage an employee when contacted by a future employer for a reference check.

 The following are some examples that courts have found to be defamatory: